jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Specifying this keyword means that allowing electronic states with different spin multiplicities to be averaged in SA-CASSCF.
 If you want to write this keyword, just write Mixed_Spin.
 Do not write Mixed_Spin=.True. or Mixed_Spin=True.
 If this keyword is not specified, the default setting is to average states with the same spin.

 ## 4.4.41 Root
 Specify the root which you are interested in State-Specific CASSCF (SS-CASSCF) calculations.
 Default value is 0 (ground state). `Root=1` stands for the first excited state.
 For example, if the ground state is S0, then `Root=1` stands for the S1 state.
 Note that this keyword is mutually exclusive to the keyword `Nstates` in [4.4.39 Nstates](#4439-nstates), since the latter one is used for SA-CASSCF.
 Currently dynamic correlation based on SS-CASSCF is not supported.
+The SS-CASSCF calculation is performed after the ground state CASSCF calculation.

 ## 4.4.42 GVB_conv
 Modify/Set the density matrix convergence criterion in GAMESS GVB to be a desired